AndrewR321/Capstone/README.md

 What are some of the factors that may have lead to higher or lower percent change?

 ## Normalizing the Data
 I used multiple dataset based on the governments healthcare spending per person from 1960 to 2022.
 And also data sets for Employer-Sponsored health insurance the ranged from 1999 to 2023 for single coverage and family coverage.
 I also wanted to bring in the life expectancy to see how it would correlate with the price/cost of healthcare insurance.

 ## Problems and Hurdles
-It was a challenge to clean and organize data in Python for some of the dataset. format and that required some calculation in python to convert it to readable value.
+Trying to find historical data on the cost of healthcare insurance, life expectancy, single and family coverage breakdown, and average household income.
+Also trying to choose the many versions of how household incomes are calculated(went with the one that show dollars in that year vs 2022 dollars).
+Cleaning some of the infomation in python also took some time.

 ## Technologies Used
 1) Excel - for pulling in some of the data and putting in csv format